 Subsequently, the first Shaw Review in 2016 and debates during the passage of the Immigration Act 2016 led the Government to make various promises and concessions, few of which have yet been implemented.
 Despite substantial public and political pressure and a ministerial commitment to reform, migrants held in immigration detention have seen little tangible change.

-Home Office statistics on the use of detention (released in November 2017) showed that over 27,5000 people had been detained in one year alone.
-As of 30 September 2017, one man had been detained under immigration powers for over four and a half years.
+Home Office statistics on the use of detention (released in February 2018) showed that over 27,000 people had been detained in one year alone.
+At the end of 2017, one person had been detained under immigration powers for over four and a half years.

 We do not want our neighbours taken from us and treated in this way.
 As my MP, I ask that you raise this issue with the government and call on them to immediately implement the promised reforms and work towards ending the use of immigration detention altogether.